 Released in 2000 and starring Jim Carrey, this adaptation of

 How the Grinch Stole Christmas is pretty amazing.
 There are some laugh-out-loud moments and, again, very subtle jokes that your kids won’t get, but you totally will. (“I want a pony so I can ride it twice, get bored, and sell it to make glue!”)
 It’s a pretty classic retelling of the story, but with some fun added bits (the chair of cheer never fails to make me laugh) and adult humor.
 This is a great one for family movie night.
 Make some fudge while you’re at it, just like the citizens of Whoville.
-Rent How the Grinch Stole Christmas, rated PG, for $3.99 on YouTube 17 A Christmas Story
+Stream How the Grinch Stole Christmas, rated PG, on Hulu.
+17 A Christmas Story

 The holiday classic airs each year for a full 24 hours on Christmas Day, but if your kids can’t wait that long, you can stream the movie all December long on HBO Max.
 From the ‘80s, this one is an adaptation of a book, and tells the story of little Ralphie and his deep desire for an “official Red Ryder, carbine action, 200-shot, range model air rifle, with a compass in the stock and this thing that tells time.”
 Everyone is against it, including the mall Santa, but Ralphie persists with his wishes and along the way, has lots of Christmas boyhood adventures, like watching his friend get his tongue stuck to a frozen pole and defeating the school bully.
 The end never fails to make me cry.

 Stream rated PG, on HBO Max.
 A Christmas Story, 18 Elliot: The Littlest Reindeer